shotgunsoftware/tk-framework-qtwidgets/docs/views.rst

 ==============================================

-The widget delegates module makes it easy to create custom UI experiences that are using data from the ShotGrid Model.
+The widget delegates module makes it easy to create custom UI experiences that are using data from the Flow Production Tracking Model.

 If you feel that the visuals that you get back from a standard :class:`~PySide.QtGui.QTreeView` or :class:`~PySide.QtGui.QListView` are not sufficient for your needs,